zsotyooo/customViewer/README.md

 	}

 	this.destory = function() {
+		//optional
 		//called when the showHandler this is changed to an other one
 		//you can change back everything here to the original state };

+	this.contentMouseOver = function (){
+		//optional
 		//You can write also eventhandlers here for events on the handler or the content element
 		//function name format: handler or content + mammal case event
 		//e.g: this.handlerClick, this.handlerMouseOver, this.contentMouseOut...
+	}

 });
 ```